cbeach/Resume/linked-in-projects.md

  - Creating a k8s cluster in EKS to host our services as we transition to our new environment
  - Integrating into our service mest Envoy to make use of cutting edge service mesh technology
  - Integrating a cutting edge service mesh based on envoy into our existing service catalog

+This project aims to provide enough horsepower for my other ML projects.
+The list of hardware and service inventory that I've assembled follows.
+ - A 40 core Dell r810 with 256 GB of RAM
+ - A home built Intel i9 with 48 GB of RAM and a GTX 1080 TI
+ - A 8 core Dell r410 intended for use as a virtual router/gateway.
+ - A Synology DS718+ 8TB NAS
+ - A bare metal depoyment of Kubernetes with the helm package manager.